 Along with the standard list of health professionals involved in clinical trials, such as the study doctor(s) / investigator(s) and clinical trial coordinator(s), patients in medical device trials will usually see the following additional health professionals:

 Device Technicians / Programmers

 For trials involving implanted devices or devices that require regular check-ups, maintenance and/or programming, patients will typically be seen by a representative of the device company.
 This person may also be known as a technician or programmer.
 They will usually be present at the implant surgery and will meet with the patient during their post-op visit to check on and activate the device.

 For neurostimulators and other programmable devices, the programmer will spend time with the patient while they tweak the device’s program settings in order to suit the patient’s individual needs.
 There is rarely a one-size fits all approach to programmable devices, and so this visit may take much longer than standard study visits.
-Multiple programming visits are often required, whether on a regular or an as-needed basis, in order for the programmer to optimise the device and address any potential unwanted effects or adverse events.
+Multiple programming visits are often required, whether on a regular or an as-needed basis, in order for the programmer to optimize the device and address any potential unwanted effects or adverse events.